-- Vocational English as a Second Language (VESL) and Case Specialist Intern
+- Vocational English as a Second Language (VESL) Intern

 Deadlines and Logistics:

-- 9 a.m.
-Monday, Dec.9 through 5 p.m.
-Friday, Dec.
-13: Interns who have received an interview will be contacted.
-Interns will be interviewed by the person whom is indicated as your supervisor in the above position links.
-If you are not contacted about an interview by Friday, Dec.
-9, you have not received an interview.
-However, all applicants who receive an interview will hear back from the interviewer whether or not the applicant receives the position.
+- Internship Interviews: 9 a.m.
+Monday, April 21 through Friday, April 25: Interns who have received an interview will be contacted.
+Interns will be interviewed by the person whom is indicated as the supervisor in the above position links.
+If you are not contacted about an interview by Friday, April 25, you have not received an interview.
+However, all applicants who receive an interview will hear back from the supervisor whether or not the applicant receives the position.